-- With regard to any appeal for Year 3 and Year 7 that is made on time for September transfer we will aim to arrange for your appeal to be heard within 40 schools days of the last date for lodging appeals. - Appeals for In-Year transfers for all year groups will be heard within 30 school days of the appeal being received. - You will normally receive at least 10 school days' notice of the time and date of your appeal. - You will receive all relevant papers including the case for refusing your application a reasonable time before your hearing.
-In Sheffield we usually aim to provide them 4 school days before the hearing - The clerk to the Independent Appeal Panel ("the Panel") will inform you of the Panel's decision by letter.
-The letter will be posted as soon as possible after the hearing but not later than 5 school days, unless there is good reason.
+- With regard to an appeal for Reception (Foundation 2) that is made on time for September transfer we will aim to arrange for your appeal to be heard within 40 schools days of the last date for lodging appeals. - Appeals for In-Year transfers for all year groups will be heard within 30 school days of the appeal being received. - You will normally receive at least 10 school days' notice of the time and date of your appeal. - You will receive all relevant papers including the case for refusing your application a reasonable time before your hearing.
+In Sheffield we usually aim to provide them 4 working days before the hearing. - The clerk to the Independent Appeal Panel ("the Panel") will inform you of the Panel's decision by letter.
+The letter will be posted as soon as possible after the hearing but not later than 5 working days, unless there is good reason